 If you live here in Portland or in the surrounding areas, then chances are you’ve heard about the Cascadia Subduction Zone earthquake that is predicted to hit our area, and you may have already started preparations to make sure you and your family are ready if it occurs.
 Whether it’s an earthquake or another kind of disaster, however, don’t forget to prepare for your pets too!

-Disasters can strike at any time, but with the following tips you can ensure that your fur babies will be safe in the event of an emergency.
+Disasters can strike at any time, but with the following tips you can ensure that your cat will be safe in the event of an emergency.

 Disaster Preparedness for Pets